 Our School has a thriving research culture and our postgraduate community is valued and supported.
 Collegiality is encouraged through strong interaction between staff and students.
 Practical support is offered by way of seminars, discussion groups and conferences.
 There is also a retreat run for and by Philosophy Postgraduate students and an annual History Postgraduate Conference run by History postgraduate students.
 Postgraduate students are actively encouraged to present their research at academic conferences.
-Financial assistance may be available from the Faculty of Humanities and Social Sciences (FHSS) Research Grant or other funding which may become available.
+Financial assistance may be available from the Faculty of Humanities and Social Sciences (FHSS) Research Grant.

 A Graduate Diploma in Arts gives you the opportunity to specialise at an advanced level in areas outside your first degree.
 It is a one-year full time or up to four years' part-time programme of study.

 For further information on the requirements and application process, please refer to the Graduate Diploma of Arts page on the Faculty of Humanities and Social Sciences' website or contact the relevant Postgraduate Coordinator below.

 The PGDipArts is intended for students eligible to study at 400 level, but not wishing to undertake the research component required for a BA(Hons).
 Entry to the PGDipArts requires the same average grade as for a Bachelor of Arts with Honours.

 For further information on the requirements and application process, please refer to the PGDipArts page on the Faculty of Humanities and Social Sciences' website or contact the relevant Postgraduate Coordinator below.

 For more information contact the Progamme Coordinator below.

 A Bachelor of Arts with Honours is normally a one year, full-time programme of coursework undertaken after the completion of a BA degree or GDipArts in the relevant subject area.
 It comprises 120 400-level points.